csiro-data-school/hpc/_episodes/03-Access_HPC.md

 teaching: 15
 exercises: 15
 questions:
-- "Key question (FIXME)"
+- "How do I log on to the HPC?"
 objectives:
 - "Successfully log on to the HPC with an SSH client"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---